Upper-Division GE and Graduation Requirements

 Here is a brief summary of the upper-division GE and graduation requirements for all bachelor’s degree students.

-All CSUEB students must take a minimum of nine upper-division GE units.
+All CSUEB students must take a minimum of nine GE upper-division breadth units.

 - Classes certified for GE will have a notation in the schedule, the catalog, and MyCSUEB.

 More detailed information on GE can be found here.

 All CSUEB students must meet three overlay requirements to graduate.